deepfence/golang_deepfence_sdk/client/docs/UtilsReportFilters.md

 NewUtilsReportFiltersWithDefaults instantiates a new UtilsReportFilters object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAdvancedReportFilters

+`func (o *UtilsReportFilters) GetAdvancedReportFilters() UtilsAdvancedReportFilters`

+GetAdvancedReportFilters returns the AdvancedReportFilters field if non-nil, zero value otherwise.

+### GetAdvancedReportFiltersOk

+`func (o *UtilsReportFilters) GetAdvancedReportFiltersOk() (*UtilsAdvancedReportFilters, bool)`

+GetAdvancedReportFiltersOk returns a tuple with the AdvancedReportFilters field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAdvancedReportFilters

+`func (o *UtilsReportFilters) SetAdvancedReportFilters(v UtilsAdvancedReportFilters)`

+SetAdvancedReportFilters sets AdvancedReportFilters field to given value.

+### HasAdvancedReportFilters

+`func (o *UtilsReportFilters) HasAdvancedReportFilters() bool`

+HasAdvancedReportFilters returns a boolean if a field has been set.

 ### GetNodeType